BeanGreen247/Elminister-Manjaro-Build/README.md

 ```
 SIDENOTE
 I added this line `mks.gl.allowBlacklistedDrivers = "TRUE"` into the .vmx file if my VMware VM (GigaChadGaming.vmx) so that I can test gaming under Windows using my GPU.
 Also make sure to define the amount of VRAM that will be usable, I gave it 3GB in the settings under Display.

+Passthrough of full drive
+Go into settings of the VM click on Add, Hard Disk, NVMe, Use a physical disk, Pick the HDD and use etire disk and click on Next till done.

+Click on Save.

 Then boot up the VM.